 org.apache.flink.core.fs.FileSystem class, which captures the ways to access and modify

-Flink directly implements the following file systems:
+Flink ships with implementations for the following file systems:

 local: This file system is used when the scheme is “file://”, and it represents the file system of the local machine, including any NFS or SAN that is mounted into that local file system.